 What to expect after the surgery

 You may be advised to curtail your activity for a short period time.
 However, many patients are able to resume normal activity shortly post treatment.
 You can expect some swelling, bruising or redness in both the donor and recipient sites.
 The severity of these symptoms depends upon the size and location of the treated area.
 You should stay out of the sun until the redness and bruising subsides, which usually takes approximately forty-eight hours.
 During this time, you may apply makeup with sunblock protection to help conceal your condition.*

 The swelling and puffiness in the recipient sites may last several weeks, especially if a large area was filled.*

 The duration of the fat injections varies significantly from patient to patient.
 Though some patients have reported results lasting over a year, the majority of patients find that some of the injected fullness disappears within three to six months after their last procedure.
 Therefore, repeated injections may be necessary.
 Dr. Javaheri will advise you on how to maintain your results with repeat treatments.*

-Since the fat is harvested from a patient’s own body, there is no risk of an allergic reaction.
-However, as with all procedures, there is a small risk of infection and other rare complications.
+Since the fat is harvested from a patient’s own body, there is very minimal risk of an allergic reaction.
+However, as with all procedures, there is a small risk of infection and other rare complications.*